 Achievements and Failures

-The status of the medieval papacy was conditioned by the popes’ ability to maintain a fluent communication with the faithful, primarily their leaders.
-In face of the fragmentation characterizing the feudal regime, medieval popes succeeded to enhance their leadership in the social order, which they defined as societas Christiana.
-As such, it was the Christian faith and the popes’ status as God’s Vicars (Matt. xvi: 18-19; John xxi: 17), which substantiated its existence and goals.
+The status of the medieval papacy was conditioned by the ability of the popes to maintain fluent communication with the faithful and with their leaders in particular.
+In the face of the fragmentation that characterized feudalism, medieval popes were able to strengthen their leadership within the social order that they defined as Societas Christiana.
+As such, it was the Christian faith and the popes’ status as Vicars of Christ (Matt. xvi: 18-19; John xxi: 17) that justified the papacy’s existence and goals.

-Papal influence flowed beyond rhetorical theology and paved the way for socio-political movements, such as the Peace of God and the Gregorian Reform.
-Both developments were closely connected and hint at the fluent communication between the clergy, the pope at its head, and the laity, towards the Central Middle Ages.
-The crusades were considered an additional reflection of papal leadership and its unprecedented propaganda success.
-As such they are often being taught in communication schools.
-Further research of the crusades from a communication perspective, however, offers a more complicate insight.
-This article investigates two main aspects of the crusades, namely, the success commonly attributed to papal crusade plans and the following propaganda campaign.
-Focus on the communication perspective, furthermore, provides additional viewpoints behind the decline of the crusades at the Late Middle Ages.
+Papal influence went beyond rhetorical theology and paved the way for sociopolitical movements, such as the Peace of God movement and the Gregorian Reform.
+Both developments were closely connected and indicate a level of fluent communication that existed between the pope at the head of the Church, the clergy, and the laity in the Central Middle Ages.
+The Crusades were considered another example of papal leadership and an unprecedented propaganda success.
+As such, the Crusades are often taught in Communication Studies programs.
+Deeper study of the Crusades from a communication perspective leads to more sophisticated insights that can reveal a more complex perspective of the phenomenon.
+This article investigates two main aspects of the Crusades, namely, the success commonly attributed to the papal plans for the Crusades and the subsequent propaganda campaigns.
+A communication-oriented approach, further complicates our understanding of the decline of crusading in the Late Middle Ages.

 *************

-Pope Urban II launched the crusade at the Council of Clermont (27 November 1095), while establishing the ideological fundaments of the movement, its main audience, and targets.
-As claimed by Joshua Prawer years ago, it is however “a scorn of history” that the original apostolic homily was not preserved.
-Available historical records were written about ten years later, thus probably reflecting some of Urban’s plans, but also the achievements of the First Crusade.
-Nevertheless, the different versions reflect some common trends, which hint at the main apostolic goals, mainly: the liberation of the Holy Land while helping pilgrims and Eastern Christians, both suffering from the Moslems’ yoke.
-According to Robert of Rheims -- who was present at the council and wrote one of the most popular histories of the First Crusade -- the pope addressed a well-defined public, mainly, the knights of France:
+Pope Urban II launched the First Crusade at the Council of Clermont (27 November 1095), where the ideological fundamentals of the cause, its recruitment pool, and its targets were established.
+Unfortunately, as claimed by Joshua Prawer, it is however “a scorn of history” that the original apostolic homily was not preserved.
+The available historical records were produced about ten years after the Council; they reflect some of Pope Urban’s original plans as well as the successes of the First Crusade.
+The various surviving versions reflect some common trends that provide evidence of the original goals of the Papacy.
+These were the “liberation” of the Holy Land, safeguarding pilgrims on the route to Jerusalem, and protecting Eastern Christians who were suffering under the Muslim yoke.
+According to Robert of Rheims – who was present at the Council and wrote one of the most widely-read histories of the First Crusade – the Pope was appealing to a specific audience, in particular French knights:

 Frenchmen…men chosen by and beloved of God…it is to you that we address our sermon…Disturbing news has emerged from Jerusalem and the city of Constantinople…that the race of Persians, a foreign people and a people rejected by God…has invaded the land of those Christians….
-May the deeds of your ancestors move you and spur your souls to manly courage….And most especially let the Holy Sepulchre of Our Lord the Redeemer move you – in the power as it is of four races – and the holy places now abused and sacrilegiously defiled by their filthy practices…
+May the deeds of your ancestors move you and spur your souls to manly courage….And most especially let the Holy Sepulcher of Our Lord the Redeemer move you – in the power as it is of four races – and the holy places now abused and sacrilegiously defiled by their filthy practices…

-Urban confirmed this trend in his letter to the faithful in Bologna (19 September 1096), while clearly establishing the guidelines of a very restrict military enrolment:
+Urban confirmed this trend in his letter to the faithful in Bologna (19 September 1096), while clearly establishing strict criteria for enrollment:

 But we do not allow either clerics or monks to go unless they have permission from their bishops and abbots.
 Bishops should also be careful not to allow their parishioners to go without the advice and foreknowledge of the clergy.
 You must also see to it that young married men do not rashly set out on such a long journey without the agreement of their wives…